Destination Locations | WTNH.com

 Destination Location: News 8 visits Windham

-Destination Location: News 8 visits Westbrook
+Destination Location: News 8 visits Berlin

-Destination Location: News 8 visits Seymour
+Destination Location: News 8 visits Plainville

-Destination Location: News 8 visits Mystic
+Destination Location: News 8 visits Meriden

-Destination Location: News 8 visits Bethany
+Destination Location: News 8 visits Beacon Falls

 Don't Miss